Tax Planning in Yonkers, NY

 • Use a Company Vehicle —

 Based on your Yonkers, NY business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
-You can take this deduction using one of two methods:
+There are two options for claiming this deduction:

 • Consider Fringe Benefits For Your Employees —